Next group starts in October 2023.

 ⭐ 2 bonus Q&A sessions one & two months after the course

-⭐ lifelong access to the course contents and an exclusive Facebook group for questions and support
+⭐ lifelong access to an exclusive Facebook group for questions and support

 Course dates & schedule

 My greatest difficulty was to start writing.
-After I took this course I have submited 2 articles that were “stucked”!
+After I took this course I have submited 2 articles that were “stuck”!

 Meet your trainer

-Dr. Martina Michalikova is a biologist and computational neuroscientist who obtained her doctoral title in 2016 from the Humboldt-Universität zu Berlin.
+Dr. Martina Michalikova is a biologist and computational neuroscientist who obtained her doctoral title in 2016 from the Humboldt-Universität zu Berlin, Germany.

 During her PostDoc period she has acquired further qualification as a writing consultant specializing in scientific writing in English as a second language.

-Since 2017, she has been working as a freelance trainer in scientific writing & publishing, giving workshops, leading writing groups, and providing individual writing support as a coach & consultant.
+Since 2017, she has been working as a freelance trainer for scientific writing & publishing, giving workshops, leading writing groups, and providing individual writing support as a coach & consultant.

 I was blown away by a free lecture during which I realized I needed this course.
 I expected help to structure and facilitate the writing of scientific articles and increase my productivity.
 But I got much more than that: every day writing habit, laboratory notebook, time management… Thank you, your work needs to be continued!